 The Frank Fund

-A new endowed fund was created this past year to support the professional development of Advertising and Public Relations students at Grand Valley State University.
-The Frank Fund was created in honor of Professor Frank Blossom, a 40-year ad industry veteran, who retired from GVSU last year after 10 years of teaching.
+An endowed fund has been created to support the professional development of Advertising and Public Relations students at Grand Valley State University.
+The Frank Fund was created in honor of Professor Frank Blossom, a 40-year ad industry veteran, who retired from GVSU after 10 years of teaching.
+Frank passed away in April 2022, but his memory and his mission live on.
 The fund supports professional development opportunities for Advertising and Public Relations majors, ranging from airfare to conference registrations to experiential learning outside the walls of GVSU.

 The Frank Fund is very much in line with Frank Blossom’s legacy of giving and mentoring.
-He is known for his care for students and for going above and beyond to help them succeed.
-“Frank was passionate about students gaining experience beyond the classroom, whether that was hands-on projects or networking with industry professionals,” said Adrienne Wallace, an assistant professor who suggested establishing the fund.
+He was known for his care for students and for going above and beyond to help them succeed.
+“Frank was passionate about students gaining experience beyond the classroom, whether that was hands-on projects or networking with industry professionals,” said Adrienne Wallace, Associate Professor, GVSU Advertising & Public Relations.